 While the total storage footprint for a home can be all over the place, in our experience the average typically ranges from 500MB to 2GB.
 Since the operating system usually takes up 8-11GB (according to Apple's website), that means that if you have only 16GB of storage, in the worst case you might have only 5GB available for Canvas, which may correspond to only a few homes.
 If you had a 256GB iPad, you would be able to store several hundred homes.

-Generally speaking, this is rarely a practical concern for our customers, unless you are using the iPad for a lot of other photo, video, or audio files that also take up space, or scanning multiple full homes every day.
+Generally speaking, this is very rarely a practical concern for our customers, unless you are using the device to store a lot of other photo, video, or audio files that also take up space, or you are scanning multiple full homes every day.
 If you're using Scan To CAD, the scans are emailed to you along with your CAD models, so most customers clear their iPad of a home after it goes through Scan To CAD (2 business days).
-If you are clearing your scans regularly after they go through Scan To CAD (or exporting via email or Airdrop if you are using them in other workflows), then you shouldn't have to worry much about storage unless you are scanning multiple full homes every day.
+If you are clearing your scans regularly after they go through Scan To CAD (or exporting via email or Airdrop if you are using them in other workflows), then you shouldn't have to worry much about storage.
 We do recommend going for at least the 32GB models for convenience, but even with the 16GB you should have enough storage to scan a few homes, upload/export your scans for safe-keeping, and then delete them to make room for more.